 Shown above are the parameters currently defined in the system.
 It shows how the system will report the date, ambient temperature, speed, and length of train.
 However, these parameters have no effect on the announcement of messages.
-Metric is the default setting for all units of measure.

 Select the Location option to toggle the setting between "Kilometerpost" (Metric) and "Milepost" (English).